-Bye, Bye, Beer?
+Bye-Bye, Beer?
 Brewers Say They've Got A Plan On Climate Change

 The study corroborates prior findings about grains and climate change.
 A 2017 study from the University of California, Davis predicted that higher temperatures in spring and summer could reduce the yields of many grains important to beer by the end of the century.
 It predicted winter wheat yields would drop by 21 percent, winter barley by 17.3 percent, and spring barley by 33.6 percent.

-The new Nature Plants paper made headlines in major news outlets on Monday: "Climate Change Might Double the Cost of a Beer," reported Wired; and "Heat and Drought Could Threaten World Beer Supply," warned the The New York Times the same day.
+The new Nature Plants paper made headlines in major news outlets on Monday: "Climate Change Might Double the Cost of a Beer," Wired reported; and "Heat and Drought Could Threaten World Beer Supply," warned The New York Times the same day.

 But Greg Koch is not especially worried.

-"I saw the headlines, but I didn't take the clickbait," says Koch, cofounder of Stone Brewing Co. in San Diego.
+"I saw the headlines, but I didn't take the clickbait," says Koch, co-founder of Stone Brewing in San Diego.
 Koch is deeply concerned with the many ways people are negatively impacting the planet, but he says he is a bit frustrated that people have latched onto a relatively unimportant consequence of human activity — beer shortages.

 "It's a bit myopic," Koch adds.

-Little at the Idaho Grain Producers Association doesn't believe that barley farmers will be hit as hard as Davis and his coauthors have predicted.
+Little at the Idaho Grain Producers Association doesn't believe that barley farmers will be hit as hard as Davis and his co-authors have predicted.

 "There are lots of things farmers can do to adapt to changing climate," Little says.
 Farmers routinely deal with "extremes" of weather, often by adjusting their planting schedules.
-In some instances, when extreme heat or drought threatens a crop on irrigated land, farmers can often simply apply more water, which can offset heat effects.
+In some instances, when extreme heat or drought threaten a crop on irrigated land, farmers can often simply apply more water, which can offset heat effects.

 "I just don't see us being unable to produce however much barley brewers want," Little says.

-In their research, Davis and his colleagues studied extreme weather events, especially droughts and heatwaves, which could increasingly occur simultaneously – a double whammy for agricultural crops.
-Davis says that, if humans fail to significantly reduce their use of fossil fuels – the main source of planet-warming pollution – weather events so extreme that they currently strike only once every 100 years could occur as often as every 24 months, Davis says.
+In their research, Davis and his colleagues studied extreme weather events, especially droughts and heat waves, which could increasingly occur simultaneously — a double whammy for agricultural crops.
+Davis says that, if humans fail to significantly reduce their use of fossil fuels — the main source of planet-warming pollution — weather events so extreme that they currently strike only once every 100 years could occur as often as every 24 months, Davis says.

 "And that's just the frequency of them," he says.
 "The severity is also likely to increase."

-As for the impacts to the beer industry, there is an important caveat to the research – and one which Davis is upfront in explaining: He and his coauthors assumed in their modeling that all factors other than the Earth's climate remain stable in the future.
+As for the impacts to the beer industry, there is an important caveat to the research — and one that Davis is upfront in explaining: He and his co-authors assumed in their modeling that all factors other than the Earth's climate remain stable in the future.

 "All of our analyses are premised on the world as it exists today, so we don't really fold any projections of economic growth or population growth into these results," Davis says.
 The idea, he says, was to isolate and better understand the specific effects of warming without complicating factors.